- Learning and Development

 2. Humanize instruction to build culture and rapport

 Did you know that more than 60% of deskless workers believe additional training would help them feel better connected to their company’s mission or values?
-So how can you add that human element to training?
-One example is through video training – by having an individual from the company make a recording, you’re adding a face to the training and offering a personal touch.
-The more human, the better – which means there’s no need to have professionally produced training.
+So, how can you add that human element to training?
+One example is through video training—by having an individual from the company make a recording, you’re adding a face to the training and offering a personal touch.
+The more human, the better—which means there’s no need to have professionally produced training.

 3. Incorporate interactive and personalized training elements to strengthen engagement

 Incorporate interactive elements into your training program to elevate engagement, improve knowledge retention, and boost learning outcomes.
 Examples of this include live demonstrations, group discussions, video quizzes, and virtual polling.
-Utilizing a video management system and video learning library can assist with scalability of these features and enable users to personalize their viewing experience and increase interactivity.
+Utilizing a video management system and video learning library can assist with the scalability of these features and enable users to personalize their viewing experience and increase interactivity.

 4. Measure engagement and outcomes to continuously improve front-line training